Approximately half of Whatcom County residents use the Lake Whatcom Reservoir for drinking water.

 Sewers were first installed throughout the developed areas of Bellingham in 1892.
 These original sewers collected both sewage and rainwater and discharged them into Whatcom Creek and Bellingham Bay.

 Most of these early sewers are still in use.
-Most sewage pipes are now separate from those carrying stormwater and send their flows directly to the
+Most sewage pipes are now separate from those carrying stormwater and send their flows directly to the wastewater treatment plant.

 The City first provided primary wastewater treatment in 1947, discharging effluent into a shallow part of Bellingham Bay, from a treatment plant located near the mouth of Whatcom Creek.